 How to cancel an alert

 When Embrace detects a possible convulsive seizure, it vibrates and a red spinning light shows on the watch surface.
-If it is a false alarm, or you wouldn’t like to notify your caregiver, you have 15 will have seconds to cancel the alarm.
+If it is a false alarm, or you wouldn’t like to notify your caregiver, you have 15 seconds to cancel the alarm.

 There are two methods to cancel: via the Alert App or by tapping the Embrace cover with a special pattern.